 The Development Services Group, formerly Site Development and Review under the Public Works Department, is a new addition to the Department of Community Development.
 This shift is a major step in the City’s ongoing efforts to streamline and simplify the development and approval process.
-Development Services (DS) coordinates the plan review and approval process for all land development activities in the City other than single family and duplex construction on existing platted lots.
-While issuing development permits for land development projects is a large component of DS, we also provide review and approval of subdivision plats and modifications to landscape plans.
-During construction DS inspectors provide the required inspections to assure compliance with the approved plans and assist with bringing the project to a smooth completion.
+Development Services coordinates the plan review and approval process for all land development activities in the City other than single family and duplex construction on existing platted lots.
+While issuing development permits for land development projects is a large component of Development Services, we also provide review and approval of subdivision plats and modifications to landscape plans.
+During construction, Development Services inspectors provide the required inspections to assure compliance with the approved plans and assist with bringing the project to a smooth completion.

-DS is in the process of implementing electronic submittal capability for all permit and plan reviews processed by DS.
+Development Services is in the process of implementing electronic submittal capability for all permit and plan reviews processed by the division.
 The Site Development Plan (SDP) approval process, currently known as Site Plan Approval process, is the first review to be implemented in the eTRAKiT system.
 The electronic SDP application submittal process is currently being tested by select consultants and will soon be available to all consultants.
 Additional reviews and permits will be added as the transition moves forward.

-Projects which are not required to go through the PDP procedure move directly to the SDP approval process.
-SDP applications are processed by Development Services to assure compliance with the City of Cape Coral Engineering Design Standards (EDS) and the Land Use and Development Regulations (LUDR).
-Once the plans are approved, Development Services issues a development permit and coordinates the required construction inspections to assure conformance with the approved plans.
+Projects which are not required to go through the PDP process move directly to the SDP approval process.
+SDP applications are processed by Development Services to ensure compliance with the City of Cape Coral Engineering Design Standards (EDS) and the Land Use and Development Regulations (LUDR).
+Once the plans are approved, Development Services issues a development permit and coordinates the required construction inspections to ensure conformance with the approved plans.
 Please refer the Site Development Plan tab for more information and applications.
-Refer to the Planning Division home page for information regarding the PDP procedure.
+Refer to the Planning Division home page for information regarding PDP procedures.

 - Full Demo (Residential and Commercial);

 - Partial Demo (the Building Division will process the Demo for reconstruction if leaving at least one wall in place);